-Not everyone is good at employing effective time management skills in the workplace.
-Some individuals are more proactive and organized, while others are gifted with a set of talents but have difficulty managing time.
+Not everyone has effective time management skills in the workplace.
+Some individuals are more proactive while others may be talented in some ways, but cannot manage their time well.

 Personal obligations, difficulties at home, and other outside issues can impact time management.
-Those who struggle with completing tasks on time can utilize the following best practices -
+Those who struggle to complete tasks on time should utilize the following set of best practices.

 1. Set Small Goals

-Working diligently to achieve smaller milestones can give a worker the confidence to reach larger targets.
-It helps to break down long-term targets into smaller weekly or monthly objectives, and then break these down further into daily goals.
+Restaurant staffers who work diligently to achieve smaller milestones will have the confidence to reach larger targets.
+They should break down long-term targets into smaller weekly or monthly objectives, and then break these down further into daily goals.

 2. Map Out Requirements

-Workers can schedule each day, week, and month based on the quantity of work that needs to be finished and which goals they want to achieve.
+Restaurant staff can schedule each day, week, and month based on the quantity of work they must finish and which goals they want to achieve.

-Over planning is always a better strategy than leaving a daily agenda up to chance.
-During the planning period, workers should check how effectively they are meeting KPIs and whether to include any new goals.
+It's always better to over-plan than leave a daily agenda up to chance.
+During the planning period, workers should check how effectively they meet KPIs and determine whether to include any new goals.

 3. Choose a Tool and System

-There are several available software and task management tools to assist in planning out tasks and monitoring the status of workflows.
+There is restaurant scheduling software and task management tools to help plan out tasks and monitor projects.

-Management may want to invest in one of these tools, depending on business needs and priorities.
-Many employees still prefer managing their schedules by generating handwritten to-do lists.
-Regardless of the system used, it is only effective if the worker is committed to following the schedule.
+Restaurant managers should invest in one of these tools, depending on business needs and priorities.
+Many employees still prefer to manage schedules with handwritten to-do lists.
+Any method is only effective is the manager/worker committs to the schedule and to-do list.

 4. Understand Priorities

-Most employees fail to complete one or two items by the end of the day, as new requirements arise that are more critical.
-However, if the employee is regularly missing important deadlines then it may be time for him/her to re-prioritize.
+Most restaurant employees fail to complete one or two items by the end of the day, as more critical requirements come up.
+However, if the employee is regularly misses important deadlines then it may be time to re-prioritize.

 Every day, employees should write down the most essential requirements and make certain to complete those items first.
-This necessitates employing effective scheduling techniques to ensure an optimal outcome.
+A good scheduling app can help achieve a more desirable outcome.

 5. Utilize Time Tracking

 Time tracking software can be an effective way to optimize time management in the workplace.
-It can help keep employees focused on the task they are currently working on and give an accurate account of how their time is spent each day.
+It can help restaurant employees focus on the task at-hand and give an accurate account of how their time is spent each day.

-Organizations that track time can pinpoint the employee's strengths and problem areas so he/she can make improvements.
+Restaurants that track time can pinpoint the employee's strengths and problem areas to help them make improvements.